nushell-prophet/numd/README.md

 ## How it works

-`numd run` parses the initial file ([example](/examples/1_simple_markdown/simple_markdown.md)), generates a script to execute the found commands ([example](/examples/1_simple_markdown/simple_markdown.md_intermid.nu)), executes this script in a new nushell instance, parses the results, updates the initial document accordingly, and/or outputs the resulting document into the terminal along with basic changes [stats](#stats-of-changes).
+`numd run` parses the initial file ([example](/examples/1_simple_markdown/simple_markdown.md)), generates a script to execute the found commands ([example](/examples/1_simple_markdown/simple_markdown.md_intermid.nu)), executes this script in a new nushell instance, captures the results, updates the initial document accordingly, and/or outputs the resulting document into the terminal along with basic changes [stats](#stats-of-changes).

 Experienced nushell users can understand the logic better by looking at [examples](./examples/).
 Especially, seeing [numd in action describing its own commands](./examples/2_numd_commands_explanations/numd_commands_explanations.md).